aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/connect-to-testnet.md

 - Stop your node and remove the data directory. **Make sure you remove the secure-data.json file too**, path is defined [here](https://github.com/aptos-labs/aptos-core/blob/e358a61018bb056812b5c3dbd197b0311a071baf/docker/compose/aptos-node/validator.yaml#L13).
 - Download the `genesis.blob` and `waypoint.txt` file published by Aptos Labs team.
 - Update your `account_address` in `validator-identity.yaml` to your **owner** wallet address, don't change anything else, keep the keys as is.
-- Pull the latest changes on `testnet-stable` branch.
-It should be commit `21a6d9c1bc44ebeb5a6fcbacab62af46dff55bbc`
+- Pull the latest changes on `testnet` branch.
+It should be commit `843b204dce971d98449b82624f4f684c7a18b991`
+- You should use fast sync to bootstrap your node, to sync faster when starting, add this to your `validator.yaml` and `fullnode.yaml`
+    ```
+    state_sync:
+     state_sync_driver:
+         bootstrapping_mode: DownloadLatestStates
+         continuous_syncing_mode: ApplyTransactionOutputs
+    ```
 - Close the metrics port `9101` and REST API port `80` for your validator (you can leave it open for fullnode).
 - Restarting the node